-Action
+ACTION GUIDANCE 1.
 When planning a sale, set out some basic rules about what you can and cannot accept.

-Guidance

-Members of the public may not be aware of what items cannot be re-sold.
-By making this clear when you ask for donations, you can reduce the number of items donated that are inappropriate or unsafe to sell.
-This will save you time in checking items and disposing of those that you cannot sell.
+It may not be obvious to members of the public what items cannot be re-sold.
+By making this clear when you ask for donations, you can reduce the amount of items donated that are inappropriate or unsafe.
+This will save you time in checking items, and disposing of those that you cannot sell.
 2. Set aside an appropriate place to store and check donations.
 All items must be checked thoroughly to ensure that they are safe before they can be sold.

-Make a note of any checks or inspections made.
+Make a note of any checks or inspections made or training provided.
 The checks required will depend on the item donated.
 Some of the checks that might be required are set out above.
 If you find any defects or other problems, these must be corrected to bring items up to a suitable standard.
 If this is not possible, the items must be safely disposed of.
 Remember, if you are asking employees or others (such as volunteers) to carry out the checks, they may need some basic instruction on how to do these properly and what to do if they have any doubts.
 It is a good idea to keep appropriate records of the checks that you make.
-This will help to demonstrate that you have the necessary procedures in place to help prevent you from offering unsafe items for sale.

-Obtain any important information for the goods that you may need to pass on to buyers.
-A good example is the information for second-hand toys.
-They are often missing their instructions, which include important information such as the age range of the product, particularly whether it is suitable for children under 36 months due to choking hazards, and other safety warnings.
+This will help to demonstrate that you have the necessary procedures in place to help prevent you offering unsafe items for sale.
+3. Obtain any important information relating to the goods being sold that you may need to pass on to buyers.
+A good example, is the information for second-hand toys.
+These are often missing their instructions, which could include important information (such as, the age range of the product, particularly whether it is suitable for children under 36 months due to choking hazards) and other safety warnings.
 These days, information for goods, including any necessary safety information, can usually be downloaded from the manufacturer's website.

+\Note: this list is not exhaustive

-Document your arrangements and responsibilities for the sale of second-hand goods at your church.
-Depending upon your own circumstances, you may want to record your arrangements for checking and selling on second-hand goods.
+ACTION GUIDANCE Document your arrangements and responsibilities for the sale of second hand goods.
+Depending upon your own circumstances, you may want to record your arrangements for checking and selling second-hand goods.
 If you have prepared a health and safety policy, you could record these as part of it.